Environmental Science and Studies

 Why Environmental Science and Studies at Stetson University?

 You'll learn from a diverse faculty that includes geographers, ecologists, geologists, environmental attorneys and policy specialists.
 Affiliated faculty from various departments across natural sciences, social sciences and humanities will also enrich your education.
-You'll delve into a broad range of topics such as greenhouse gas auditing, community planning for sea level rise, Indigenous cultural conservation, water use economics, paleoclimate studies, native plant ecology, air quality, atmospheric chemistry and energy systems.
+You'll delve into a broad range of topics, including greenhouse gas auditing, community planning for sea-level rise, Indigenous cultural conservation, water-use economics, paleoclimate studies, native plant ecology, air quality, atmospheric chemistry and energy systems.
 Our hands-on approach in small classes ensures that you receive exceptional access to both fieldwork and industry experiences.

 Learn more about the Environmental Science and Studies Program.